 In general Linux as an operating system uses a “lot” less resources to run, has a lot less BG processors running, and doesn’t have a gui.

-Really the bare-minimum RAM one can really use Linux effectively with (on a workstation/server) is 512 MB.
+The bare-minimum of RAM one can really use Linux effectively with (on a workstation/server) is 512 MB.
 Windows really can’t have any less than 1 GB as its bare-minimum.
-However in this day and age with cheap RAM for computers, this is not really a problem.
+However in this day and age with cheap RAM for computers, this is not a problem.

-Also, there are many Linux users (mainly Ubuntu/Linux Mint) who use a GUI for their Linux desktops.
+Also, there are Linux users (mainly Ubuntu/Linux Mint) who use a GUI for their Linux desktops.

 One of windows key faults is that you need to speed up the kernel if you want it to have a steady tickrate as opposed to Linux which will run a steady tickrate without any alterations to the kernel.